brunosimon/sls/readme.md

 sls
 ```

-With specified depth
+With specified a maximum depth

 ```
 sls 3
 ```

-Showing all files (include those hidden)
+Showing all files (include hidden ones)

 ```
 sls -a